doubleblindfortii/CodeGen4AUTOSAR/README.md

 The repository includes:
 - The complete **source code** for the Modelica-based AUTOSAR modeling and code generation framework.
 - **Experimental scripts and records** used for model transformation, evaluation, and performance testing.
-- **Documentation** related to the seven experimental cases reported in the paper.
+- **Documentation** related to the eight experimental cases reported in the paper.

 Due to confidentiality requirements, the **final compiled visualization and full-featured UI version** of the tool cannot be made public here.
 The final integrated product (including visualization, data management, and simulation orchestration interfaces) has been released on the platform below: